-I've conducted hundreds of React interviews over 12 years in fintech.
-The same mistakes keep appearing.
-Senior developers with 5+ years of experience trip on the same questions that junior developers struggle with.
-Not because React is hard to use—because React is easy to use without understanding how it works.
+The same React interview mistakes keep appearing.
+Senior developers with 5+ years of experience trip on the same questions that junior developers struggle with—not because React is hard to use, but because React is easy to use without understanding how it works.

 This is the most common interview failure point.
 A candidate explains they've used React for years, then can't explain why their effect runs infinitely or never updates.